-The Regional Walking Plan is an implementation plan of the RLTS and is therefore appropriately focused on interventions for walking as a mode of transport.
+The Regional Walking Plan sits alongside the Regional Land Transport Strategy and is therefore appropriately focused on interventions for walking as a mode of transport.
 Other strategy documents and plans (eg. At The Heart - Regional Physical Activity Strategy) take a greater health or recreational perspective in relation to walking.